kyverno/chainsaw/website/docs/operations/command.md

     spec:
       try:
       # ...
-      - script:
+      - command:
-          content: |
-            echo "hello chainsaw"
+          entrypoint: echo
+          args:
+          - hello chainsaw
       # ...
     ```

 ## Operation check

-Below is an example of using an [operation check](./check.md#script).
+Below is an example of using an [operation check](./check.md#command).

 !!! example "With check"

     ```yaml
     # ...
-    - script:
+    - command:
-        content: |
-          echo "hello chainsaw"
+        entrypoint: echo
+        args:
+        - hello chainsaw
         check:
           # an error is expected, this will:
           # - succeed if the operation failed